 - a.
 Digital Signage/Wayfinding: - i.
 Displays - A medium/large recessed in-wall back box will be provided, allowing for the termination of power, telecom and audiovisual cabling will be installed at all digital signage display locations. - 2.
-In-wall blocking will be provided at all digital signage display infrastructure locations. - 3.
-A minimum of two(2) category 6A network cables will be provided at all digital signage display infrastructure locations. - 4.
-Displays and mounts overall depth to not exceed 4" in depth from finished surface to comply with ADA & TAS requirements. - 5.
+In-wall blocking will be provided at all digital signage display infrastructure locations. - A minimum of two(2) category 6A network cables will be provided at all digital signage display infrastructure locations. - 4.
+Displays and mounts overall depth to not exceed 4" in depth from finished surface to comply with ADA &TAS requirements. - 5.
 Dedicated digital signage players or displays with onboard graphics processing (H.264) will be utilized determined by the signage software platform selected by RELLIS. - b.
-Huddle Rooms (2-5 persons):

-i.
-Displays

-- 1. A medium/large recessed in-wall back box will be provided, allowing for the termination of power, telecom and audiovisual cabling will be installed at all displaylocations. - 2.
+Huddle Rooms (2-5 persons): - i.
+Displays - A medium/large recessed in-wall back box will be provided, allowing for the termination of power, telecom and audiovisual cabling will be installed at all displaylocations. - 2.
 In-wall blocking will be provided at all display infrastructure locations. - 3.
-Displays and mounts overall depth to not exceed 4" in depth from finished surface to comply with ADA & TAS requirements. - ii.
-Audio Reinforcement - 1.
-Most commonly the displays onboard speakers will suffice

-RELLIS Campus Facility Design Guidelines Section-27 Page 17 of 27 for audio reinforcement for these smaller square footage spaces.
+Displays and mounts overall depth to not exceed 4" in depth from finished surface to comply with ADA &TAS requirements. - ii.
+Audio Reinforcement for audio reinforcement for these smaller square footage spaces.
 Recessed, flush mounted in-ceiling speakers can be installed within hard lid or drop ceiling if the project determines it to be appropriate.